Favourite

 French Couture

 Perfume Parlour French Couture is an Eau de Parfum launched in 2002.
-French Couture opens with Grapefruit, Mandarin, Coriander, and Violet, settles into a heart of Lavender and Vetiver, and dries down to a base of Cedar and Labdanum.
+French Couture opens with Grapefruit, Mandarin, Violet, and Coriander, settles into a heart of Vetiver and Lavender, and dries down to a base of Cedar and Labdanum.
 Perfume Parlour's French Couture carries a Favourite verdict, a woody-led wear.

 A budget take on Givenchy pour Homme's elegant woody-spicy violet.
 French Couture captures the sour-citrus opening and the violet-vetiver-cedar character that made the original a refined office staple, but renders it flatter with softer projection.